srilakshmishankar/web-tests-cypress-bdd/Notes.md

 Overall I have used some shortcuts to attempt maximum things as part of this assignment

 ##Bug:
-There is a bug in the received transfers section --> if title and message have space or special characters then that item is not visible on the list
+There is a bug in the received transfers section --> if title and message have space or special characters then that item is not visible on the list.
+Currently received section is not appearing at all which was working a day before (not sure about this behavior)